The Tazara train from Dar es Salaam to Mbeya & Kapiri Mposhi

 Dar es Salaam waterfront, with St Joseph's cathedral and one of the fast ferries to Zanzibar.
 Courtesy of Ivor Ines

-There's are various fast ferries between Dar es Salaam and the island of Zanzibar, journey time 1½ hours, fares from $42 upwards.
+There are various fast ferries between Dar es Salaam and the island of Zanzibar, journey time 1½ hours, fares from $42 upwards.

 You can buy tickets for several operators at www.bookaway.com.

 Traveller Ivor Morgan reports: "There seem to be several companies operating on this route, so there are quite a number of sailings each day, not just 2.
 Most ferries are fast catamarans taking 1.5 – 2hrs.
 However, there is at least one much slower boat, the MV Flying Horse, so check which one you’re booking on before you pay for a ticket.
 The ferries leave from what I assume is the old port area, on Sokoine Drive, just across the road from St Joseph’s Cathedral.
 I think the Central Line station is within walking distant of the port (although I didn’t have time to check).
 The Tazara station is about 5km away, requiring a taxi ride.
 Unfortunately, the ferry area is plagued with touts, and you should only buy tickets directly from the ferry companies, who all have office booths in a long, low building opposite the cathedral.
 Other than the all-inclusive ticket price, there are no more fees to pay, although the various touts may try to charge you for “departure tax”, Yellow Fever cards, etc, etc.!
 We paid only $35 per person one-way in economy (“VIP class” is hardly worth the extra $15), but I think the prices might have been reduced as it was Ramadan.
-On arrival in Zanzibar, foreigners (but not locals) need to show their passports and complete Immigration cards again, even though you’ve already entered Tanzania on the mainland.
+On arrival in Zanzibar, foreigners (but not locals) need to show their passports, even though you’ve already entered Tanzania on the mainland.
 However, there are no fees to pay, and no need for a new visa."

 Back to top